ExaScience/elprep/README.md

 This option is used to indicate to use static quantized quality scores to a given number of levels during base quality score recalibration (--bqsr).
 This list should be of the form "[nr, nr, nr]".
 The default value is [].

+### --mark-optical-duplicates-intermediate file

+This option is used in the context of filtering files created using the elprep split command.
+It is used internally by the elprep sfm command, but can be used when writing your own split/filter/merge scripts.

+This option tells elPrep to perform optical duplicate marking and to write the result to an intermediate metrics file.
+The intermediate metrics file generated this way can later be merged with other intermediate metrics files, see the merge-optical-duplicates-metrics command.

+### --bqsr-tables-only table-file

+This option is used in the context of filtering files created using the elprep split command.
+It is used internally by the elprep sfm command, but can be used when writing your own split/filter/merge scripts.

+This option tells elPrep to perform base quality score recalibration and to write the result of the recalibration to an intermediate table file.
+This table file will need to be merged with other intermediate recalibration results during the application of the base quality score recalibration.
+See the --bqsr-apply option.

+### --bqsr-apply path

+This option is used when filtering files created by the elprep split command.
+It is used internally by the elprep sfm command, and can be used when writing your own split/filter/merge scripts.

+This option is used for applying base quality score recalibration on an input file.
+It expects a path parameter that refers to a directory that contains intermediate recalibration results for multiple files created using the --bqsr-tables-only option.

 ## Sorting Command Options

 ### --sorting-order [keep | unknown | unsorted | queryname | coordinate]